 1/1000s f/5,6 ISO 100/21° f=7,5mm

-To create the map in cPicture, enter the following in the search box at the upper right:
+To get all panoramic images with GPS, enter the following in the search box at the upper right:

 360x180.jpg %gps=1